mnot/I-D/http-proxy-problem/draft.md

 # Acknowledgements

-Thanks to Amos Jeffries, Willy Tarreau and Patrick McManus for their comments and suggestions.
+Thanks to Amos Jeffries, Willy Tarreau, Patrick McManus and Guy Podjarny for their comments and suggestions.

 --- back